yuhmmy/yuhmmy.github.io/index.md

 ![](doc/3addmenu.png)

 ### [Map Page](https://yuhmmy.meteorapp.com/#/map)
 (Mild Special Sauce) - The map page is where users can navigate and find restaurants at and around UH Manoa.
 The first part of the page is an interactive map feature using Google Maps.
 The top 5 take-out locations at UH Manoa during Covid-19 are included as clickable red pins on the map.
 Each pin shows the restaurant name and description.
-By clicking on "website" on the pop-up, users are redirected to the UH Manoa website of the restuarant to view its hours of opperation, menu, summary, phone number, and pictures of food options.
+By clicking on "website" on the pop-up, users are redirected to the UH Manoa website of the restaurant to view its hours of operation, menu, summary, phone number, and pictures of food options.
 Users can move the map around to see other dining places in the area, which are indicated by the orange pins.
 (As with Google Maps, users can view it in different modes, magnifications, or move the person for a street view).
 The second half of the map page shows pins of all of the eating places on campus (including vending machines and food trucks), with keys so users can see navigate by payment option, proximity, or food availability:
 ![](doc/m3map.png)

 ### [Restaurant Review Page](https://yuhmmy.meteorapp.com/#/review)
 The restaurant review page is where users provide their feedback via a form, to restaurants, to describe how their eating experience was.
 Here users can user dropdown options select the number of stars (1-5) and rate their experience (bad, okay, good, great, perfect!).
-The name field is not required, so users may remain anonymmous if they choose to.
+The name field is not required, so users may remain anonymous if they choose to.
 The date of the visit is automatically filled out with the current date:
 ![](doc/3review.png)

 ### [Profile Page](https://yuhmmy.meteorapp.com/#/profile)
 The profile page is where users can see their preferences and information.
 Admins/vendors can view and edit the restaurants they own from this page.

-(Mild Special Sauce) - the "Recommended Restaurants for You" shows all of the restaurant cards with currently available menu items that matches the user's prefered diet (Vegan, Vegetarian, Pescatarian, Meat) and liked foods (Chinese, Korean, Thai, Local):
+(Mild Special Sauce) - the "Recommended Restaurants for You" shows all of the restaurant cards with currently available menu items that matches the user's preferred diet (Vegan, Vegetarian, Pescatarian, Meat) and liked foods (Chinese, Korean, Thai, Local):
 ![](doc/3profile.png)

 ### [Restaurant Side Order Page](https://yuhmmy.meteorapp.com/#/restaurantorder)